pankpy/study-buddy-ai-plug-n-play/README.md

 **3. Configure API Key**

-  Open the newly created folder MyAssistant
+  Open the newly created folder
   Locate the .env file in the folder
   Click to open .env file
   Replace the placeholder with your actual Gemini API key: